 WOMAD - New Plymouth

 Known as the ‘world’s festival’, WOMAD brings together a selection of some of the biggest artists from round the globe with the aim of celebrating different forms of music, art and dance.
-It's held in the beautiful surroundings of New Plymouth’s Pukekura Park (a New Zealand 'Garden of National Significance).
-WOMAD is more than just the music the experience is enriched with tastes from around the world, various workshops and an ‘artists in conversation’ programme.
+It's held in the beautiful surroundings of New Plymouth’s Pukekura Park - a New Zealand 'Garden of National Significance.

 Balloons Over Waikato

-Balloons over is held annually in Hamilton and the five-day event has become a national icon.
+This five-day event held annually in Hamilton has become a national icon.
 It attracts balloonists from all over New Zealand and around the world to experience the magic of the balloons.
-Over 130,000 spectators over 5 days will enjoy the amazing site of balloons ascending through the Waikato sunrise at 7.30am every morning.
+Over 130,000 spectators over five days will enjoy the amazing site of balloons ascending through the Waikato sunrise at 7.30am each morning.